javi-aranda/qwertyhero/README.md

 # qwertyhero
-a look-alike buggy guitar hero made for linux cli in few hours
+a look-alike uncomplete and buggy "guitar hero" made for linux CLI in few hours